vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The legend of these coins reads: majhimikāya śibijanapadasa.
 2 Bhandarkar

-\( op. ciṭ  123 f.\), following an earlier suggestion by Kielhorn, identified this Majhimikā ‘with the Madhyamikā mentioned by Pata˜

-njali as having been invested
+\( op. ciṭ  123 f.\), following an earlier suggestion by Kielhorn, identified this Majhimikā ‘with the Madhyamikā mentioned by Patañjali as having been invested

 in his time by a Yavana king’, 3 and takes it to be the old name of Nagarī.
 He 1 For another, well-preserved example of such a gateway from the same period and area, compare the tall post found at Khilchipura, now at Mandasor Fort \(below, p.
 573\).